Armed Forces of Finland in the Winter War 1939-40.

 Finnish Air ForceThe Finnish Air Force was not an independent arm but formed part of the Army under its own commander.
 The Air Force was based on the British model with many instructors and some aircraft being supplied by Great Britain.
 At the beginning of the war, however, the Air Force was much below establishment and had practically no reserve.
 The front-line strength was 200 aircraft, but only 108 were operational.
 Personnel consisted of some 2,500 men.

-The Air Force was organised as follows:
+The Air Force was organized as follows:

-1st Flying Regiment (ground support, dive bombing and reconnaissance) with 4 squadrons each with 3 flights of 4 aircraft (a total of 48 aircraft).
+1st Flying Regiment (ground support, dive-bombing and reconnaissance) with 4 squadrons each with 3 flights of 4 aircraft (a total of 48 aircraft).

 Despite its inherent weakness, the Finnish Air Force fought hard and inflicted heavy losses on the Red Army Force, claiming 208 victories.
 Its own losses were 62 combat aircraft and 72 men.